01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 5 Pumpkin Seed 🎃. (🪣 Dig where he points.)<br>
 You walk away and find a few coins.
-You receive 3 Yellow Pansy 🌼. (🚶 Ignore it.)
+You receive 3 Yellow Pansy 🌼. (🚶 Ignore it.)<br>
+You receive 50 Coins 🪙. (🚫 Respect the boundaries.)
 <br><br>
 **Screenshots**:<br>
 <img